 Identity resolution identifies the different events on a customer's journey and creates a complete record of that journey.
-These events, such as email clicks, webpage views, products added to cart, orders placed and support tickets submitted, can be captured across channels and devices.
+You can capture events across channels and devices, such as email clicks, webpage views, products added to cart, orders placed, and support tickets submitted.

-Data Core Service (DCS) uses many identifiers to develop customer profiles, including email address, browser cookie and even custom identifiers like a help desk ID, account number, shopping cart ID and more.
+Optimizely Data Platform (ODP) Lite uses many identifiers to develop customer profiles, including email address, browser cookie and even custom identifiers like a help desk ID, account number, shopping cart ID, and more.

 The benefits of identity resolution include:

 - A better understanding of how customers engage with your brand across channels

 - Insight into what makes for more relevant customer messaging and communications